SAP-archive/teched2021-ISP360/exercises/ex3/README.md

  <br>![](/exercises/ex3/images/03_01_01_CreateMashup.png)

 2. Configure the mashup
-  - Select `With port binding` and Port binding : `Additional Account Information`
+  - Select `With port binding` and Port Binding to `Additional Account Information`
   - Give the mashup some name like `Warranties`
   - Scroll down and configure url and parameters binding as in the next diagram
   - Test using `Preview`